Barbell Exercises: The Key to Muscle, Strength and Fitness

 - Barbell Reverse Bench Press

-When it comes to mass and strength gains, barbells will be you go to.
+When it comes to mass and strength gains, barbells will be the way to go.
 With barbells, you can lift heavier weights and incorporate multi-joint exercises to overload your muscles more easily.
 These exercises are ones you can do with a basic home gym set-up.
+Use these exercises in workouts such as PHAT, 4 Day Workout Splits and 5 Day Workout Splits.